painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 | 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 |
 | - | - | - | - | ^ | - | - | - |

-Therefore our current value, for bit 43 is 0
+Therefore our current value, for bit position 43 is "0".

 RealDash orders the bytes oddly, so just keep that in mind.